 E-1.2.
-For the StateSpace category, each participating tool must provide the number of states in the marking graph.
+For the StateSpace category, each participating tool must provide :

-Some additional information can be provided like the number of transitions, firing in the marking graph (including duplicates2), the maximum number of tokens per marking in the net, and the maximum number of tokens that can be found in a place.
+- the number of states in the marking graph, - the number of transition firing in the marking graph (including duplicates2), - the maximum number of tokens per marking in the net, - and the maximum number of tokens that can be found in a place.